 Why Choose Our Program?

 Through a unique partnership with Rush University, Jacksonville University offers a Master of Science in Respiratory Care (MSRC) program to help prepare you for a successful career as an advanced respiratory care practitioner.
-Our Respiratory Care program is designed to provide students with the knowledge and skills they will need to prevent, identify, and treat acute or chronic cardiopulmonary dysfunction in diverse patient populations.
+Our Respiratory Care program, which is provisionally accredited through the Commission on Accreditation for Respiratory Care (CoARC), is designed to provide students with the knowledge and skills they will need to prevent, identify, and treat acute or chronic cardiopulmonary dysfunction in diverse patient populations.

 - Provides students high-quality, hands-on clinical placements in top-tier health systems like Baptist Health and Mayo Clinic